 Front-Panel Aux Input: The TX-NR686 is fitted with a front-panel 3.5mm Aux input for connecting a portable audio player.

-HDMI 2.0b: The Onkyo TX-NR686 has seven HDMI 2.0b inputs (6 rear/1 front) and dual HDMI 2.0b outputs.
-The dual HDMI outputs can simultaneously output the same HDMI audio/video signal to two TVs (video is output at the resolution supported by both TVs).
-Thanks to the latest HDMI 2.0b specification, the receiver can support 4K/60 Hz Ultra-HD video, HDCP 2.2 compatibility, 4:4:4 color sub-sampling, High Dynamic Range (HDR), and BT.2020 Wide Color Gamut.
+HDMI 2.0b: The Onkyo TX-NR686 has seven HDMI 2.0b inputs (6 rear/1 front) and two HDMI 2.0b outputs.
+The dual HDMI outputs can simultaneously output the same audio/video signal to two TVs, or you can assign the second HDMI output to Zone 2 to display a different HDMI source (1-2-3 inputs) in another room; video is output at the resolution supported by both TVs.
+Thanks to its HDMI 2.0b specification, the receiver can support 4K/60 Hz Ultra-HD video, HDCP 2.2 compatibility, 4:4:4 color sub-sampling, High Dynamic Range (HDR), and BT.2020 Wide Color Gamut.

 - Wide Color Gamut (BT.2020): The BT.2020 color standard delivers a much wider color gamut and represents about 75% of the total visual color spectrum, while the current Rec.
 709 color standard selected as the color space for HDTVs and early generation 4K Ultra HDTVs covers only 35% of the total visual color spectrum.